 Chief Justice Jose Abad Santos: Counselor of the Nation

-Present-day Filipinos are surely familiar with the thousand-peso bill.
+Present day Filipinos are surely familiar with the thousand peso bill.
 Perhaps not everyone, however, may be conscious of the significance of the three heroes portrayed on it.
-Those portrayed on the bill are the foremost Filipino martyrs of the resistance against the Japanese occupation of World War II, namely Chief Justice Jose Abad Santos, whose birth we commemorate today, Josefa Llanes Escoda, and General Vicente Lim.
+Those portrayed on the bill are the foremost Filipino martyrs of the resistance against the Japanese occupation of World War II, namely Chief Justice Jose Abad Santos, whose death we commemorate today, Josefa Llanes Escoda, and General Vicente Lim.

 Jose Abad Santos was born on February 19, 1886, and was raised in Pampanga at the height of the Philippine Revolution against Spain.
 Part of the first generation of Filipinos sent to study in American Universities, Abad Santos returned with a law degree and honed his formidable legal mind as legal counsel for the Philippine National Bank and the Manila Railroad Company.